 - Backlinks that create more relevance with search engines

-5. Always experience the competitor’s product yourself.
+5. Do experience the competitor’s product yourself

-You can do data deep dives and review metrics all day, but one of the best ways to analyze a competitor is still using the product itself to get a tactile experience.
+You can do deep data dives and review metrics all day, but one of the best ways to analyze a competitor is still using the product itself to get a tactile experience.
 That is to say, sometimes the answers you seek are right in front of you.

 “We play the games, which sounds so elementary,” reveals Manuel.
 “I play them, our creative directors play them, our writers play them.
 Our editors will slice together a sizzle reel or all the features of a game.
 We really try to get into the personality and heart of a game by playing it, which is not something everybody does.
 It’s a seemingly obvious thing that’s very important and often overlooked.”

 You also need to know where to look if playing the game (or using the product) is not an option.
-For Manuel and the Hammer Creative team who work primarily with gaming clients, one of these platforms is Twitch, which Manuel calls “a fantastic tool because you can watch people play your game and play competitor’s games.
+For Manuel and the Hammer Creative team, who work primarily with gaming clients, one of these platforms is Twitch, which Manuel calls “a fantastic tool because you can watch people play your game and play competitor’s games.
 You can look at the data; you can look at the chat; the number of streamers.
 You can also just watch the game and watch how people interact with it and how different types of gamers interact with it.
 It becomes an invaluable tool for just absorbing game play.”

 Is there a way for you to observe the use of the product you’re competing against?
-It’s a good question to ask yourself before you spend the time, money and resources on a full-competitive audit.
+It’s a good question to ask yourself before you spend the time, money, and resources on a full-competitive audit.
 In a video-driven world, this footage may already exist somewhere.

 5 don’ts for a successful competitive analysis

-1. Don’t take only a cursory glance at your competitors’ socials — and be on your way.
+1. Don’t take only a cursory glance at your competitors’ socials

-Given the amount of data that’s available, it might be tempting to simply scan your competitors’ social channels, jot down a few telling numbers and be done with it.
+Given the amount of data that’s available, it might be tempting to simply scan your competitors’ social channels, jot down a few telling numbers, and be done with it.
 And in many cases, that is better than doing nothing at all.
 However, given the insightful analytics tools now available, it’s easier than ever to get a more revealing analysis of competitive content in quick and efficient fashion.
 Granular, in-the-weeds stuff that speaks not just to statistics but emotional engagement.

-2. Having said that, don’t let data alone dictate everything.
+2. Don’t let data alone dictate everything

-With data and analytics ruling decision-making across wide swaths of the content and marketing these days, it would behoove you to uncover and digest the data — but also, not to over-rely on it.
+With data and analytics ruling decision-making across wide swaths of content and marketing these days, it would behoove you to uncover and digest the data — but also, not to over-rely on it.
 Manuel speaks to what governs Hammer’s philosophy.

-“We obviously use data, we interpret it, we play with it and all that stuff, but our main focus is the why.
+“We obviously use data, we interpret it, we play with it, and all that stuff, but our main focus is the why.
 What are intentions of gamers, their motivations… their emotional resonance with the game.
 That’s how we approach the competition.”

-3. Don’t rely on old-school methods invented before AOL dial-up was a thing.
+3. Don’t rely on old-school methods

 Digital subscribers versus print.
 Online sales versus brick-and-mortar.
 Organic traffic versus “walk-ins.”
 There are old ways of doing things and new.
 Try not to lean too hard on telling details that were popular back when the Y2K bug was a thing.
 By employing old-world methods exclusively, you tell only a fraction of the story and risk missing the point altogether.
 How things were is great only in the context of determining how they should be now, given the redefined, competitive landscape.